omicsNLP/microbELP/README.md

 Parameters:

 - `to_normalise` <class 'str' or 'list['str']'>): Text or list of microbial names to normalise.
+- `cpu` (<class 'bool'>, default=False): When set to `False`, it will run on any GPU available.
+The longest part for inference on the CPU is to load the vocabulary used to predict the identifier.
 - `candidates_number` (<class 'int'>, default=5): Number of top candidate matches to return (from most to least likely).
 - `max_lenght` (<class 'int'>, default=25): Maximum token length allowed for the model input.
 - `ontology` (<class 'str'>, default=''): Path to a custom vocabulary text file in id||entity format.
 If left empty, the default curated NCBI Taxonomy vocabulary is used.